 Medical Causation & Evidence Assessment

-A physician’s opinion on whether the medical record supports the claimed injury.
+A physician-reviewed clinical opinion on whether the medical record supports the claimed injury — with the reasoning shown, not just the conclusion.

 A timeline shows what happened.
 It cannot tell you why.